VladChira/BarChartLesson/Step1/Step1.md

 # Display the plot
 plt.show()
 ```
-Open a terminal and run the code by typing
+Open a terminal in the directory of the script you just created and run the code by typing
 ```bash
 python test.py
 ```